AlaskaAirlines/auro-banner/README.md

 # Banner

-The <auro-banner> element provides users a flexible way to convey a summary of information.
+The `<auro-banner>` custom element provides users a flexible way to convey a summary of information.
 The primary elements of a banner include an image, and details.

-The details are broken down into `prefix`, `title`, `description`, `action`, and `disclaimer`.

 ## UI development browser support